 - operational cooperation, with the support of EU agencies;

 - training, exchange of best practice, funding, research and innovation.

 The European Union Agency for Law Enforcement Cooperation (Europol) brings Member States together to investigate cases of serious and organised crime.
-The Commission is also working to ensure the different EU information systems for security, border and migration management will be ‘interoperable’, i.e. able to speak to each other, by 2020.
+The Commission is also working to ensure the different EU information systems for security, border and migration management will be ‘interoperable’, i.e. able to speak to each other.